Spain-Valencia Flag

 Concatedral de San Nicolàs de Bari (Plaza Abad Penalva)

-Bang in the old centre, you'll pass it anyway but they've really gone to town with the flowers for the fiesta.
+Bang in the old centre, you'll pass it anyway but they've really gone to town with the flowers for a fiesta.

 They got them from the back of the main market, probably.